Welcome to today's edition of the Rush 24-7 podcast.

 I heard half of what he said.

-I had I got tired of saying, wait, would you say that again?
+I got tired of saying, wait, would you say that again?

-It it limits my ability to be an open and free participant in here because my so much of my energy is focused on just trying to understand what the hell I'm being told, but it doesn't matter.
+It limits my ability to be an open and free participant in here because so much of my energy is focused on just trying to understand what the hell I'm being told, but it doesn't matter.

-By the way, speaking of that, little offshoot, remind me about this.
+By the way, speaking of that little offshoot, remind me about this.

 Wi-Fi calling.